pbdesk/MyBlog/app/_posts/2015-04-20-Moving-My-Blog-To-Jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Moving my blog to Jekyll!"
-stitle: "Welcome to Jekyll!"
+stitle: "Moving my blog to Jekyll!"
-description: Default post created by Jekyll.
-Keeping it as is to show my liking for Jekyll.
-sdesc: Default post created by Jekyll
+description: "Moving my blog from word press to Jekyll!"
+sdesc: "Moving my blog from word press to Jekyll!"
-date:   2015-04-18 08:21:46
+date:   2015-04-20 08:21:46
 categories: jekyll
 tags:
 - Jekyll
-featured: true
+featured: false
-banner: /imgs/2015/04/logo-jekyll.png
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.